 Niagara Falls | A History With a View

-There are tons of Niagara Falls attractions to entertain tourists: casinos, amusement parks, restaurants and more.
-However, at the end of the day the real draw to Niagara has always been the breathtaking views of the Falls.
-From the jagged raw power of the American Falls to the sheer volume of the Horseshoe Falls on the Canadian side, tourists can always get an eyeful of one of nature’s best shows.
+There are a variety of Niagara Falls attractions to entertain tourists: casinos, amusement parks, restaurants, and more.
+Yet, the real draw to Niagara has always been the breathtaking Falls.
+From the jagged raw power of the American and Bridal Veil Falls to the sheer volume of the Horseshoe Falls on the Canadian side, tourists come to get an eyeful of one of nature’s best shows.

 Over the years, attractions have been added to give tourists unique and exciting vantage points of the Falls.
-Hornblower Niagara Cruises, Journey Behind the Falls, WildPlay Niagara, the Spanish Aerocar, and of course the Skylon Tower are a few that come to mind.
-However, to see the true scope of Niagara Falls, to see it in all its glory, one has got to get above it.
-Since the beginning of the exploration of the Niagara gorge, and Niagara Falls, man has been working to build structures that offer breathtaking views far above the Falls.
-The following is a brief history of some of those monuments and how they came to be.
+Hornblower Niagara Cruises, Journey Behind the Falls, WildPlay Niagara, the Spanish Aerocar, and of course the Skylon Tower are some of the more popular.
+The best way to see the true scope of Niagara Falls in all its glory is from above.
+Since the exploration of the Niagara Falls and Gorge, people have been working to build structures to showcase the breathtaking views far above the Falls.
+The following is a brief history of some of these monuments and how they came to be.

 BROCKS MONUMENT – 184 feet / 56 metres

-On October 13th 1853, construction of the new Brock’s Monument began.
-It was designed by Toronto architect, William Thomas and completed in the autumn of 1856.
-The tower is 184 feet (56m) tall with a 235-step circular stairway up to a small twelve foot diameter observation pod at the top.
-It was paid for and still maintained from public donations.
+Fifteen years later, on October 13th 1853, construction of the new Brock’s Monument began.
+Designed by Toronto architect William Thomas, the monument was completed in the autumn of 1856.
+The reconstructed tower stands 184 feet (56m) tall with a 235-step circular stairway up to a small observation pod at the top that shows a stunning view of the landscape.

 MOOSE TOWER OBSERVATORY – 250 feet / 76 metres

-In 1888, a two hundred and fifty (250) foot tall steel tower was built on the top of the Tower Hotel on River Way on the American shore overlooking the American Falls near Prospect Point.
+In 1888, a 250-foot-tall steel tower was built on the top of the Tower Hotel on the American shore overlooking the American Falls.
 The tower housed several elevators, a seldom used stairway, and three viewing platforms at differing heights.
 This was by far the tallest and most beautiful structure ever built in Niagara Falls at the time.
 However, after a bitter court battle, the tower was dismantled and moved to St. Louis.
 It is also interesting to note that Marconi used the Moose Tower Observatory to transmit one of the first ever wireless messages.
 Imagine what the roaming charges would have been back then!

 PROSPECT POINT OBSERVATION TOWER – 282 feet / 86 metres

-In the Fall of 1958, construction began on a two hundred and eighty-two (282) foot tall steel and glass observation tower at Prospect Point overlooking the American Falls.
-The observation deck was designed to be accessible from the mainland with an elevator shaft to the base of the Niagara Gorge and the now Hornblower Boat docks.
+In the Fall of 1958, construction began on a 282-foot-tall steel and glass observation tower at Prospect Point overlooking the American Falls.
+The observation deck was designed to be accessible from the mainland with an elevator shaft to the base of the Niagara Gorge and what is now the Hornblower Boat docks.

 The Prospect Point Observation Tower officially opened in 1961, at a cost of $1.25 million dollars and is still in use today.